jep-dev/FOGL/README.md

 The Makefile targets gl3w for convenience, but building gl3w separately is always an option.
 OpenGL and GLU are not provided by gl3w; Boost and other dependencies are not targeted and must be met or made independently.

 All of the requirements support Linux, Windows, and OS X. This project only supports Linux, but will support Windows XP or better before release.

+#### Todo:
+- [ ] include/util/types.hpp (152) Distinguish between permutations with and without duplicates; the current permutation test relies on the exclusive-or of two parameter packs, not necessarily sets
+- [ ] include/system.hpp (13) Remove file reading function and more in favor of in-place ifstream, etc.
+- [ ] Makefile (45) Automate submodule targets; requires iteration over pairs (module directories with submodule targets)